Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 5.3 Runes

 Runes are used to increase the usefulness of armor.
-Each piece of armor has one rune slot, meaning in total you can equip 6 runes.
+Each piece of armor has one rune slot, allowing you to equip a total of six.
 The more of the same rune you stack the stronger the effect becomes.
-On lower levels this is capped to 2 stacks, on higher levels it goes up to 6.
-There are many different runes, ranging from providing simple stat boosts to having on hit effects or effects that are triggered by health thresholds.
+On lower levels this is capped at two stacks, on higher levels it goes up to six.
+There are many different runes, some offer defensive buffs, offensive buffs, or other effects.

 ## 5.4 Sigils

 Sigils are used to increase the usefulness of weapons.
-One-handed weapons have one sigil slot, two-handed weapons two.
-You can **NOT** use two same sigils on the same weapon(if two handed) or weapons that are drawn together in order to increase their usefulness.
-As with runes their effects have a wide range.
+One-handed weapons have one sigil slot, two-handed weapons have two.
+You can **NOT** use two of same sigil on the same weapon set.
+As with runes, Sigils have Defensive, Offensive, and other effects

 ## 5.5 Consumables

 There are two different types of consumables in Guild Wars 2.
 One being food, the other being Enhancements.
-They can be applied at the same time, however only one of each type.
-Meaning that if you eat food the current foodbuff gets replaced with a new one.
+They can be applied at the same time, however only one of each type. this means eating food replaces any food buff you may have had.
-They usually grant passive stats like ferocity, boonduration or similar.
-Move information about consumables can be found on the [wiki](https://wiki.guildwars2.com/wiki/Consumable).
+They usually grant passive stats like ferocity, boon duration or similar.
+More information about consumables can be found on the [wiki](https://wiki.guildwars2.com/wiki/Consumable).

 ##5.6 Skins